trunglive/mws-nd-restaurant-project/README.md

 ### Prerequisites

-In a terminal, check the version of Python you have: `python -V`.
+- In a terminal, check the version of Python you have: `python -V`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

+- If you haven't installed Lighthouse plugin yet, head over to https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en and install it.

 ### Installation